kevintu002/Windows-7-Calculator/README.md

 - CSS
 - HTML

+## Invalid inputs

+Invalid inputs will require you to reset the calculator with Clear (Escape) or Clear Entry (Delete)

 ## Some other neat stuff

 The calculator can take keyboard inputs from your 0-9 keys or your numpad.
 You can also navigate through the history with your arrow keys.
 The full list of shortcuts is below.